The Big Kai

 How can you get involved: we have designed a range of activities to gather your thoughts, insights and aspirations:

-• Regional Wānanga: Safe, collective spaces to explore the values we hold with kai, set aspirations, and co-design strategies that build hauora and circularity into our local economy.
-(Dates to be finalised soon.)
+Regional Wānanga: Safe, collective spaces to explore the values we hold with kai, set aspirations, and co-design strategies that build hauora and circularity into our local economy.

-Join the waitlist to stay updated and receive an invitation to participate in all engagement activities as they unfold.
+Sign up to our newsletter to stay updated and receive invitation to participate in all engagement activities as they unfold.

 Resources & Contact